 - Or, prove that they are better and smarter.

 And that’s the reason I kind of hate Facebook, in a way (I still use Facebook, though, to connect with loved ones and like-minded individuals).

 If you notice, most Facebook users think they’re always right and others’ opinions are wrong.
-And we’re not aware of it.
+And they’re not even aware of it.

-Though I don’t really care what they do — I respect them — but I think we’re missing something very important here:
+I don’t give a shit though.
+And I respect these people.
+But I think we’re missing something very important here: